 • iPhone Connectivity: Cockpit app for Android and now also for Apple iOS devices*

-• MyModes plus: Numerous new, preconfigured modes and an extensive range of new adjustment options for even more individuality
+• MyModes plus: Numerous new, preconfigured modes and an extensive range of new adjustment options are available for even more individuality

 • Genium X3 IP68: even more water-resistant - protection class IP68 (water and corrosion-resistant) and now protection against water jets